harper-rhett/harp-engine/docs/input/input.md

 > `using HarpEngine.Input;`

 # Input
-Input is as simple as any game developer could hope it would be!
+Input is as simple as any game developer could hope for!
 Check out a keyboard pressed check:

 ```csharp
 if (Keyboard.IsKeyPressed(KeyboardKey.Space)) Jump();
 ```

 Ah... so simple!
-Mouse input is roughly the same, though there are many ways to get the mouse position:
+Mouse input is roughly the same, though there are many varieties of mouse positions:

 ```csharp
 int mouseWindowX = Mouse.WindowX; // mouse x relative to the window